 218.730.7330

 “You cannot combat the climate crisis through green energy technologies like electric vehicles, solar panels or windmills without the minerals that are located in northeast Minnesota.
-We as a state cannot continue to shut out an industry in one breath and then expect to have the ability to make this critical clean energy transition in another.”
+We as a country cannot continue to shut out an industry in one breath and then expect to have the ability to make this critical clean energy transition in another.”

 About Jobs for Minnesotans